PanCat26/time-decayed-caching/README.md

 # Time-Decayed Caching (TDC)

 A novel cache replacement policy that unifies recency and frequency signals through exponential time decay.
-This repository contains the implementation, baselines, synthetic/real-world trace generators, and the full experimental evaluation framework.
+This repository contains the implementation, the full experimental evaluation framework, and the resulting academic paper.

 ## Overview